 The Sierra Dome Spider is a sheet weaver in the family Linyphiidae.
-They build horizontal webs with a dome shaped center supported by non-sticky tangle webs.
+They build horizontal webs with a dome shaped center supported by non-sticky tangle webs (for some photos of these webs see my blog ‘In Search of Spiders’).
 When the prey falls onto the dome the spider, which has been hanging upside down beneath the dome, comes to it from below and bites it through the web, which presumably helps to protect the spider from its intended victim.

 Males have been found to ‘stake out’ nearly mature females by living in the same web with them.
 They also engage in much ritualized combat as they compete for females, often in view of the females, who not only place quantities of pheromones on their web, but have been shown to emit pheromones in aerosol form to attract males from a greater distance.
 Successful breeding males often stay near the female for extended periods after mating.
 But Neriene litigiosa females are polyandrous and once that male has left they will often mate with other ones.
 Paul Watson, who has done several studies of these fascinating spiders, has shown that this strategy has benefits to the survival rates of the young.